The Xometry app works best with JavaScript enabled!

 What Is the Other Term for Ultimate Tensile Strength?

 The ultimate tensile strength is also known as the tensile strength.
-Sometimes ultimate tensile strength can be written as the acronym “UTS” or “TS”.
-All terms are used to describe the same property which is the ultimate tensile stress experienced before the material completely fails.
+Sometimes ultimate tensile strength can be written as the acronym “UTS” or “TS.”
+All terms are used to describe the same property, which is the ultimate tensile stress experienced before the material completely fails.

-How Does an Ultimate Tensile Strength Work?
+How Does Ultimate Tensile Strength Work?

 To calculate the ultimate tensile strength of a material, the cross-sectional area and force applied must be known.
-Both the stress experienced and the ultimate tensile strength of a material is calculated using the formula:
+Both the stress experienced and the ultimate tensile strength of a material are calculated using the formula:

 Stress (or) Strength = Force / Area